DonatasJacin/trading-bot/README.md

 # trading-bot

 This is a work in progress.
-The aim of the project is to assess to what extent the stock market and asset prices are predictable with a ML approach.
+The aim of the project is to assess to what extent the stock market and asset prices are predictable with an ML approach.
 Specifically, an RNN is used for time-series analysis.

 Currently the predictions are done on Bitcoin, because it is easy to find hourly Bitcoin price data dating as far back as 2018.